-Reservations for mural boards, banners, Levering courtyard, and breezeway tables are made by completing the online reservation request.
-Only registered student organizations may use these resources.
+Reservations for banners, Levering courtyard, and breezeway tables are made by reservation on Hopkins Groups.
+Only Registered Student Organizations may use these resources.

 Advertising Rules and Regulations

 The rules and regulations governing advertising on the Johns Hopkins University Homewood campus are designed to encourage the promotion of sanctioned events and activities on campus in a fair manner.
 In addition, advertising should not disrupt academic classes, programs, or activities and should not damage the property of Johns Hopkins University.
 Failure to follow the guidelines may result in the removal of posters, fines and/or disciplinary measures.

 - is pornographic